jkeger/arctic/README.md

 \
 C++
 ---
-ArCTIC will typically be used via the python wrapper module, but the code can be run directly as `./arctic` with the following command-line options:
+ArCTIc can also be run directly as `./arctic` with the following command-line options:

 + `-h`, `--help`
     Print help information and exit.